ninosochana53/Turn-Based-RPG-Script-Presentations/README.md

 Inventory, stat point distribution & level up system, status ailments, buffs/debuffs, equipment system, enemy mobs & 1-5 player co-op turn-based combat, active/passive skills, shopping, crafting, multiple save files, skill trees, NPCs & dialogue, items that can be used in and out of battles, player party system, weapon holstering, QTEs, and more.
 NOT EVERY SYSTEM IS VIEWABLE IN THE GAME SINCE THE GAME IS UNFINISHED, but the game can be viewed on this roblox page: https://www.roblox.com/games/17182414693/Untitled-Game

+The game is in very early stages still, and there is no actual game to be played.
+All you can do is fight enemies, level up to the level cap of 20, talk to a few NPCs, grind item drops + gold from combats, and create save files.
+There is no world to explore yet, and most visual things in the game are placeholders as of right now.

 You can also view some of my other games on my Roblox profile page, which is over here: https://www.roblox.com/users/39098786/profile